 NET ZERO HOUSE

 This exciting project addresses a number of Capital for Change’s organizational goals, including reuse of formerly contaminated land, carbon reduction and affordable housing development.

-Capital for Change is the proud lender behind the construction of a new energy efficient home recently purchased by the Traynham family of five (mom, dad and three kids) formerly from New Haven.
+Capital for Change is the proud lender behind the construction of a new energy-efficient home recently purchased by the Traynham family of five (mom, dad and three kids) formerly from New Haven.
 Their new home was financed with construction funds from C4C and subsidy from the Connecticut Housing Finance Authority’s State Housing Tax Credit program.
 The tax credits were purchased by Eversource Energy, the leading electric provider in the State of Connecticut.
 The new home is located land that was remediated and reclaimed through the Newhall Residential Remediation Program.
 Between 2010 and 2012 the Program cleaned the sites of more than 240 mostly residential properties built on landfill dumped between 1900 and 1950 by Winchester Repeating Arms Factory.